anchore/oss-docs/content/docs/user-guides/sbom/sources.md

 +++
 title = "Supported Sources"
-description = "Explore the different sources Syft can analyze including container images, OCI registries, directories, files, and archives with syntax and options for each type." weight = 20 tags = ["syft", "sbom"] url = "docs/user-guides/sbom/sources"
+description = "Explore the different sources Syft can analyze including container images, OCI registries, directories, files, and archives." weight = 20 tags = ["syft", "sbom"] url = "docs/user-guides/sbom/sources"
 +++

 Syft can generate an SBOM from a variety of sources including container images, directories, files, and archives.
-In most cases, you can simply point Syft at what you want to analyze and it will automatically detect the source type.
+In most cases, you can simply point Syft at what you want to analyze and it will automatically detect and catalog it correctly.

 Catalog a container image from your local daemon or a remote registry: